How does the body convert food into fuel?

 Isotopic fingerprints reflect how animals use the nutrients they ingest to make or break down proteins and fats.
 Proteins and fats are essential for cell structure and function, as well as energy storage.
 This method is the result of a ten-year collaboration between several institutions, including Griffith University and Queensland Health.

-The first experiments date from 2018, by demonstrating that they could actually use ninhydrin to isolate the carbon atoms they wanted from amino acids.
+The first experiments date from 2018, by demonstrating that they might actually use ninhydrin to isolate the carbon atoms they wanted from amino acids.
 The next step was to combine the ninhydrin technique with a process called high-performance liquid chromatography.
 And, from of 2019this technique made it possible to identify metabolic “fingerprints” specific to various mammals.

 The phases of metabolism